-A couple years ago, when my daughters were in high school and college and the “empty nest” years were just around the corner, I was searching for my own “thing”.
+A few years ago, when my daughters were in high school and college and the “empty nest” years were just around the corner, I was searching for my own “thing”.
 Being an artist seemed wonderful, but I lacked the creativity or experience.
 Our family enjoyed attending art festivals and open studios at The Umbrella Community Arts Center here in Concord, Massachusetts.
 Secretly, I thought how wonderful it would be to participate as an artist alongside the many talented painters and sculptors.
 When visiting these art festivals it seemed that I was always drawn to items made of wood and would often be teased by my daughters not to purchase yet another wooden bowl.

-After a couple years an idea slowly emerged to give wood turning a try and made the move to enroll in a beginner’s class in a town nearby.
+Then an idea slowly emerged to give wood turning a try and I made the move to enroll in a beginner’s class in a town nearby.
 When the instruction session was finished, I drove home excited to show off my own wood bowl.
 After about six months of talking about the new experience of transforming a piece of wood into a beautiful creation, my family dramatically revealed a fully-assembled Rikon lathe in our garage on my birthday.
 It was fun starting with small items such as pens and pencils.
 Then I tried my hand at wine bottle stoppers and openers.
 The feeling of creating something was addictive, exciting and satisfying.

 A few months later I began to share items on social media and was delighted to discover that friends and family wanted me to make them something for holiday gifts.
 After selling a few more items the confidence began to build to create more complex things such as serving utensils, bottle openers, coffee scoops, grilling tools, pizza cutters and ice cream scoops.